Consent agendas: A time-conscious board member’s best friend

 A consent calendar (agenda) is a list of routine items that don’t require discussion or amendment.

-With a consent calendar, routine and/or straightforward meeting items are consolidated into one agenda item.
+With a consent calendar, routine or straightforward meeting items are consolidated into one agenda item.
 Instead of multiple motions, the board can pass these items in one action.
+Items you might find in the consent agenda are listings of new appointments, committee reports, financial updates and the minutes of the previous meeting.

-By definition, the correct use of consent items can cut board meetings’ run times down by up to a half-hour.
+The correct use of consent items could reduce the meeting duration by up to half an hour.
 It minimizes discussion over ordinary matters and saves everyone’s mental effort and valuable time.
-Even if it saves just 3 minutes, every second matters — specifically, when those seconds are spent strategizing over high-priority items.
+Even if it saves just three minutes, every second matters — specifically, when those seconds are spent strategizing over high-priority items.

-The consent calendar is a notion originally introduced in Robert’s Rules of Order, one of the most reputable and widely used guidelines for board meetings.
+The consent calendar or agenda was originally introduced in Robert’s Rules of Order, one of the most commonly used guidelines for board meetings.
 According to Robert’s Rules, consent agenda creation requires the following steps:

-1. Create a regular meeting agenda.
-The secretary makes a meeting structure and filters potential non-controversial items out.
+1. Create a typical meeting agenda.
+The board secretary makes a meeting structure as usual, but filters out non-controversial items, such as new staff appointments.

-2. List consent items.
-The secretary puts consent items on agenda, from the highest priority to the lowest.
-Such agenda can be part of the regular meeting structure or attached separately.
+2. List the consent items.
+The secretary then lists these non-controversial, or ‘consent’ items, on the agenda, listing them from the highest priority to the lowest.
+This can be included in the rest of the meeting agenda as usual, or attached as an appendix.

 3. Approve the consent items before the meeting.
 The secretary sends the meeting agenda and the list of non-controversial items to the chairman for approval.